apache/couchdb-documentation/src/config/replicator.rst

         If a request fails, the replicator will retry it up to N times.
 The default value for N is 5 (before version 2.1.1 it was 10).
-The requests are retried with an doubling exponenital backoff starting at 0.25 seconds.
+The requests are retried with a doubling exponenital backoff starting at 0.25 seconds.
 So by default requests would be retried in 0.25, 0.5, 1, 2, 4 second intervals.
 When number of retires is exhausted, the whole replication job is stopped and will retry again later::